harshal0212/Facial-Emotion-Recognition/README.md

 - **High Performance**: Optimized for maximum FPS with efficient processing
 - **Modern GUI**: Dark-themed Tkinter interface with responsive design
 - **Live Monitoring**: Real-time FPS counter and performance metrics
-- **Emotion Trends**: Analysis and visualization of emotion patterns
 - **Confidence Scoring**: Detailed confidence scores for each detected emotion
 - **Cross-platform**: Works on Windows, macOS, and Linux